EternalCodeTeam/.github/profile/README.md

 ## Hi there 👋

-EternalCodeTeam is a Amazing Open Source projects organization! visit our website! [eternalcode.pl](https://eternalcode.pl)
+The EternalCodeTeam is an amazing organization of Open Source projects!
+Visit our website! [eternalcode.pl](https://eternalcode.pl)